Skip to Content

 https://www.qub.ac.uk/schools/ssesw/subject-area/criminology/

 In addition, Queen’s University Belfast is one of only 17 Universities within the UK that was funded by the Nuffield Foundation to provide specialist, advanced quantitative research skills training to undergraduate social science students.
-This provides students with the opportunity to specialise in advance quantitative research methods which has enhanced students’ employment prospects, as these skills are highly desired by many employers.
+This provides students with the opportunity to specialise in advance quantitative research methods which enhances students’ employment prospects, as these skills are highly desired by many employers.

 https://www.nuffieldfoundation.org/students-teachers/q-step